![]() |

 One of my favourite places to shop is EARTH Natural Foods in Kentish Town.
 It is full of large jars of herbs and spices, sacks of beans and big tubs of dried nuts and fruit.
 Yes, all of its food is vegetarian, and most of it organic and fairtrade, but this is not a shop that is purely for the sort of people who knit their own lentils.
 It is an absolute cornucopia of fresh organic fruit and vegetables, artisan bread and cheeses, and interesting oils, vinegars and condiments.
 It also sells fresh yeast and my favourite bread flour, (miller Nigel Moon's Whissendine Mill, in case you are interested).

 The staff at Earth are also a bit of a treasure too; knowledgeable, helpful and quite unflappable.
-So it wasn't unusual for me to be chatting to one of the guys as I waited in a short queue to pay for my shopping.
+So it wasn't unusual for me to be chatting to one of the guys as I waited in a short queue to pay for my shopping, clutching a small brown paper bag of some knobbly looking oranges, or were they lemons.
+It was hard to tell.

-“What have you got there?” he asked.
-I was holding several squashed-looking lumpy orange-yellow citrus fruits.
+“What have you got there?” asked my server.
+I opened the bag containing these squashed-looking lumpy orange-yellow citrus fruits.

 “Well, I think they are Marrakech Lemons,” I said.
 “I bought some last year and didn't know what to do with them and I'm afraid they ended up as potpourri.”